 The Trust has an ongoing programme of repairs and maintenance and a prioritised improvement plan, for which it will be applying for capital grants from the Department of Education and ESFA.
-Over the past 12 months roof refurbishment has been conducted, a new canteen completed, electrical improvement work undertaken and work started on a new external site fence.
+Over the past 12 months a new external site fence has been installed, a new Fitness Suite, Dance Studio and Sixth Form Centre completed, electrical improvement work undertaken, a new extraction fitted in the Design & Technology Workshop and two Science Laboratories completely refurbished.